utahdev1/SplunkJavaLogging/README.md

-# Splunk Java Logging Framework v1.4
+# Splunk Java Logging Framework v1.5

 ## Activation Key

 You require an activation key to use these libraries.
-Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key
+Visit http://www.baboonbones.com/#activation to obtain a non-expiring key

 ## Overview